r-yabyab/kubeadm-scripts/README.md

 sudo docker run -p -d 8080:8080 jenkins/jenkins
 <br/>Takes around 700 MB mem on standby.
 <br/>**Dockerfile needs to match node's OS**
+<br/>If your services uses .env, make sure the worker node has proper IAM roles for the paramter store.